Training structure

 Faculty of Science

-The lifetime of an individual in biostatistics, or of a component in reliability analysis, is a quantity whose statistical analysis differs from the usual data.
-On the one hand, it leads to the consideration of quantities such as the hazard function, the average residual life time, etc., which are not as relevant in other fields of statistics.
-On the other hand, it often involves a censoring mechanism, because the data are observed incompletely due to the length of the experiments in relation to the time to be allocated to them.
+The lifespan of an individual in biostatistics, or of a component in reliability analysis, is a quantity whose statistical analysis differs from the usual data.
+On the one hand, it leads to the consideration of quantities such as the hazard function, the residual mean life time, etc., which are of less interest in other fields of statistics.
+On the other hand, it often involves a censoring mechanism, as the data are observed incompletely due to the length of the experiments in relation to the time we want to allocate to them.

-The aim of this module is to introduce the basics of survival analysis.
-The rationale and main mechanisms for censoring data are discussed.
-Two main types of statistical approaches are presented: the parametric approach, which despite its limitations, is often favoured by users, because "the parameters speak", and the non-parametric approach, which makes it possible to support and complete the parametric analyses by giving them greater flexibility and depth when the data are numerous.
-The module also presents various models (Cox model, accelerated failure rate, etc.) that allow survival to be linked to explanatory factors, which makes it possible to determine which factors may have an impact on survival.
-This information is particularly useful in a health context, as it allows for the personalisation of survival projections for an individual.
+The aim of this module is to present the basics of survival analysis.
+The rationale and main mechanisms of data censoring are discussed.
+Two main types of statistical approach are presented: the parametric approach, which, despite its limitations, is often favored by users because "the parameters speak for themselves", and the non-parametric approach, which supports and complements parametric analyses, giving them greater flexibility and depth when data are plentiful.
+The module also presents various models (Cox model, accelerated failure rate, etc.) linking survival to explanatory factors, enabling us to determine which factors may have an impact on survival.
+This information is particularly useful in a health context, as it can be used to personalize survival projections for an individual.

 These methods will be implemented using R software.